 Step E: Schedule Execution

-You get a centralized overview of all scanning tasks, displaying key details such as Task name, Targets, Applied policies, Scanner status, and Available actions.
+Scan results provide visibility into vulnerabilities, misconfigurations, and network exposure.
+The Network Scanner Homepage provides a centralized overview of all scanning tasks, displaying key details such as Task name, Targets, Applied policies, Scanner status, and Available actions.

 Monitor Scan Status